-If you are concerned about the behaviour or conduct of someone at a Club event, someone representing the Club, or any other breach of this policy:
+If you are concerned about the behaviour or conduct of someone at a County event, someone representing the County, or any other breach of this policy:

-- 5.1 please report the matter to George Conrad (General Manager of Beeston Fields) - 5.2 If the matter is reported verbally, and you are able, please follow the verbal report in writing as soon as possible. - 5.3 The Club will consider the appropriate way to deal with the matter, which may include referring the matter to and/or seeking guidance from England Golf.
+- 5.1 please report the matter to the County Welfare Officer or to any other member of the Executive committee, giving as much detail as possible. - 5.2 If the matter is reported verbally, and you are able, please follow the verbal report in writing as soon as possible. - 5.3 The County will consider the appropriate way to deal with the matter, which may include referring the matter to and/or seeking guidance from England Golf.